 If you have any outdoor news, reports or photos you'd like to share, please send to email@example.com

-OUTDOOR NEWS (Photos are at the end of this blog)
+Outdoor News for August 25, 2016 Photos are at the end of this Post.

 |SPECIES||RATING||BAIT OF CHOICE||SUGGESTED LOCATIONS||REGULATIONS|

 |LARGEMOUTH BASS||Good||Minnows spinner baits, worms, and black and blue jigs.||Reports of fish being caught around Jackie Branch, Sandusky Cove, and below the dam.
 Fish in shallow bays near brush cover and bushes.
 Fish around bridges and along the rocks||14” minimum length limit, 6 daily creel limit.
 1 fish daily creel limit in PONDS 14” minimum length.|

 |CRAPPIE||Excellent||Meal worms.
 Small & medium minnows.
 Quarter-ounce pink and white tub jigs.||From shore, fish near structures, hot spots are Jackie Branch, Sandusky, Sailboat Harbor, Marcum coves, and Ina Boat Ramp.
 Try the Gun Creek Area.
 Fish the main lake drop off areas.||25 fish daily creel limit with no more than 10 fish 10 inches or longer|

 |BLUEGILL||Good||Small jigs, worms, meal worms, wax worms, crickets.||From shore try Sailboat Harbor.
 Try fishing shallow with crickets, worms or small jigs.
 Fish in the back of necks and on flat shallow banks and on the rocks.||10 fish daily creel limit in PONDS.|